tremho/odp-documentation/guide_book/src/how/ec/battery/10c-mock_behaviors.md

 ```

-This task takes passed-in references to the battery and also a 'multiplier' that determines how fast the simulaton runs (effectively the number of seconds computed for the tick operation)
+This task takes passed-in references to the battery and also a 'multiplier' that determines how fast the simulation runs (effectively the number of seconds computed for the tick operation)

 So let's call that in our `spawn` block with